The Importance of LLM Collaboration Skills in Marketing

 Simulation Practice: In the Audience stage, participants use the AI copilot to analyze marketing research documents and extract actionable insights.

-Skill Development: Learners practice formulating queries that guide the LLM to identify patterns across multiple information sources.
+Skill Development: Learners practice formulating queries to guide the LLM in identifying patterns across multiple information sources.
 The simulation reveals how different prompting approaches yield varying levels of insight quality.

 Real-World Application: This skill directly transfers to using AI assistants for competitive analysis, market research interpretation, and data synthesis.